Fit versus Style: Building Your Wardrobe

 - Posted by: TheAcademyOfSewing

 Every sewist has made a beautiful garment that never gets worn.
 Usually, the style was right but the fit was wrong.
-Fit is the structural foundation—the engineering that allows a garment to sit correctly on the body.
-Style is the creative expression—the silhouette, fabric, and details that make the garment yours.
+Fit is the structural foundation.
+It is the engineering that allows a garment to sit correctly on the body.
+Style is the creative expression.
+It is the silhouette, fabric, and details that make the garment yours.
 Understanding this distinction is the key to successful garment making.
 When you separate the technical requirements from the aesthetic choices, you gain total control over your sewing.

 What Is Fit?